mmmmosca/LOON/README.md

 ### Testing branch for "Identities"

-An identity is the LOON vay to make key value pairs.
+An identity is the LOON way to make key value pairs.

 The syntax of an identity is as following: